libretro/libretro-database/README.md

 Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L245) can be viewed as a reference for which type of key field RetroArch uses for each console system.

 ### Precedence
 Databases earlier in the list have precedence over items later in the list.
-E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same game (i.e. for the same key field).
+E.g. definitions in `/dat` will over-ride `/metadat` in the final `.rdb` compile if any info conflicts for the same game (i.e. for the same key field).

 ### Fields Specified in Game Information Databases